martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 #### Do not use drop shadows

-Using drop shadows is a little bit like using 3D for the diagrams:
+Using drop shadows is a bit like using 3D for the diagrams:
 It might look "more pleasing" or maybe even "more professional" (some say this is very important if you work in an enterprise environment).
-But drop shadows do not provide any additional information; instead, they just add visual clutter to the scenery.
-Therefore we should not use drop shadows at all.
+But drop shadows do not provide any additional information; instead, they just add visual clutter to the scenery, and hence we should not use them at all.

 **Example:**
 The following example diagram shows directly what the problems with the drop shadows are: